 Some tornadoes appear as a visible funnel extending only partially to the ground.
 Some are clearly visible while other are obscured by rain or nearby low-hanging clouds

-At the earliest warning, go into a below ground areas at the earliest warning with flashlights and a radio and to remain there until informed that tornado danger has passed.
+At the earliest warning, go into a below ground area with flashlights and a radio.
+Remain there until you are informed that tornado danger has passed.
 Manufactured (mobile) homes are especially vulnerable and mobile home residents are urged to evacuate to the nearest frame home with a basement.

 If an underground shelter is not available, move to an interior room or hallway on the lowest floor and get under a sturdy piece of furniture.
 Here are some tornado facts and safety tips.

 - Flying debris causes most deaths and injuries in tornadoes